elmundio87/terraform_validate/README.md

 A python package that assists in the enforcement of user-defined standards in Terraform.

-The validator uses `pyhcl` to parse Terraform configuration files, then tests the state of the config using custom Asserts.
+The validator uses `pyhcl` to parse Terraform configuration files, then tests the state of the config using custom Assert functions.

 ## Example Usages